chriselrod/LinearSolve.jl/docs/src/basics/FAQ.md

  1. The Fortran/C code that NumPy/SciPy uses is actually slow.
 It's [OpenBLAS](https://github.com/xianyi/OpenBLAS),
     a library developed in part by the Julia Lab back in 2012 as a fast open source BLAS implementation.
 Many open source environments now use this build, including many R distributions.
 However, the Julia Lab has greatly improved its ability to generate optimized SIMD in platform-specific ways.
-This, and improved multithreading support (OpenBLAS's multithreading is rather slow), has led to pure Julia-based BLAS implementations which the lab now works on.
-This includes [RecursiveFactorization.jl](https://github.com/JuliaLinearAlgebra/RecursiveFactorization.jl)
-    which generally outperforms OpenBLAS by 2x-10x depending on the platform.
-It even outperforms MKL for small matrices (<100).
-LinearSolve.jl uses RecursiveFactorization.jl by default sometimes, but switches to BLAS when it would be faster (in a platform and matrix-specific way).
  2. Standard approaches to handling linear solves re-allocate the pivoting vector each time.
 This leads to GC pauses that can slow down calculations.
 LinearSolve.jl has proper caches for fully preallocated no-GC workflows.
  3. LinearSolve.jl makes many other optimizations, like factorization reuse and symbolic factorization reuse, automatic.